spk121/potato-make/README.md

 command-line arguments to be enabled to pick up environment variables and built-in rules.
 This is to make this tool more appropriate for generating *reproducible builds*.

+If you don't want `initialize` to parse the command line, you may call it with specific command line arguments, like the example below.
+The first string is the name of the script, and then any combination of flags, macro assignments and targets may follow.

+    (initialize '("makefile.scm" "--verbose" "CC=gcc" "all"))

+If you call initialize with an empty list as below, it will guess the script name from the command-line arguements, but, will ignore all other flags and options.

+    ;; ignore all command line arguments except the script name (initialize '())

 ## Environment Variables